plato2000/operations-puppet-drmf/README.md

 Wait until the instance status is "ACTIVE" and puppet status is "OK".

-Now, click on configure and enable the puppet role ``role::labs::vagrant''.
+Now, click on configure and enable the puppet role `role::labs::mediawiki_vagrant`.

 Log into the instance and force a puppet and labs vagrant run via
 ```
 sudo puppet agent -tv
-sudo labs-vagrant provision
 ```
 This might take some time.
 In the meantime you can perform the optional step.